-Uber, Lyft and other ridesharing services have made getting around Birmingham nice and convenient, but when you’re involved in an accident with a rideshare vehicle or as a passenger in one, life can get complicated real fast.
-Our personal injury attorneys in the Morris Bart, LLC, Birmingham office have put together some facts to help you navigate a rideshare accident claim:
+Lyft, Uber, and other ridesharing services have made getting around Birmingham convenient and pleasant, but when you’re involved in an accident with a rideshare vehicle or as a passenger in one, life can quickly get complicated.

 For a free legal consultation, call 800-537-8185

 Making a Rideshare Accident Injury Claim Can Be Challenging

 Once you’ve gotten over the initial hurdle of figuring out who may be responsible for your damages, the next step is knowing how to handle the claim.
 Setting up claims with Uber or Lyft may be met with a denial of liability.
 Don’t assume that because Lyft and Uber have $1 million insurance policies that they will be enthusiastic about paying out your claim.

 It’s common for these companies to sidestep responsibility for your injuries, blaming anyone other than themselves.
 They may use the excuse that since they use private contractors, you need to go through your insurance.
 They may say this even when you didn’t cause the accident to begin with.